fversnel/DnDDice/README.md

 	{:roll {:modifier {:operator "+", :value 1}, :sides 5, :die-count 2},
 	 :outcome (1 2), :sum 4}

-(Note that both the die count and the modifier are optional.)

 ## License

 Copyright © 2013 Frank Versnel